 -Investors and partners: As with any other business to undertake, you will need capital to get going; Keep in mind that some investors remain concerned about investing in something that is still illegal under federal law.
 Most of the financing for marijuana companies comes from private investors, not banks.

-1. – Write a business plan: Describe the objectives of the company you will create; Review startup costs, deadlines, finances and relevant information.
-This will help you stay organised and focused.
+1. – Write a Business Plan: Describe the objectives of the company you will create; Review startup costs, deadlines, finances, and relevant information.
+It will help you stay organized and focused.
 It will also serve as a source of consultation when looking for additional investors.

 3.- Shape the business structure: Design your business within the applicable legal and regulatory restrictions and identify the company’s partners before applying for a license.